Checks¶

 the number of errors

-Warns and returns the number of errors relating to array fields without an “items” property.
+Warn and return the number of errors relating to deep objects.

 the number of errors